herrkami/isopod/README.md

 ## Signal formats

-There are three integer and one float signal format in isopoda.
+There are three integer and one float signal format in isopod.

 ### i32
 Most common data type on MCUs.
 Common and efficient also on CPUs.
 Dynamic